Catrobat/Catblocks/docker/po-review/README.md

 catBulkTest/51fd7ff4-4631-4257-8d3c-795321614fd3/Scena 1  # extracted program format
 ```

-To test all containing program, we need to mount the `catBulkTest` folder to the `/test/programs/` ones from the container.
-This can be done via the `-v` option.
+To test all containing programs, mount the `catBulkTest` folder to the `/test/programs/` one from the container.
+This
+can be done using the `-v` option.

 ```bash
  # mount folder and run bulk test